You are invited…

 Is there a fee to participate?

 The reading journey is free; there is no fee to participate.
+Participants must have access to a working internet connection, however, in order to fully access readings and virtual and group discussions.

 Who should take the reading journey?
 Are there age limitations?
+Can men participate?

 The reading journey is for anyone who seeks to better understand how patriarchy functions and how faith can be used to liberate us all from this oldest oppression.
 While there are no age restrictions on who may participate, some of the content may not be appropriate for or understood by younger audiences.
+We welcome participants of all genders and backgrounds.

 Am I on this journey alone or with others?
 Will I meet other people on the journey?